The User Testing Field Guide

 It’s essential to break down why you need to run this test, its results should prove that your work is driving towards the business goals you outlined in the last step.

-Noting this down, alongside the potential business costs of not carrying out these tests, may also come in handy if, and when, you need to get buy in from the wider business.
+Noting this down, alongside the potential business costs of not carrying out these tests, may also come in handy if, and when, you need to get buy-in from the wider business.

 So far, you’ve outlined what you’re testing and why you’re testing it - with this baseline in place, it’s the perfect time to outline your objectives.
 What specifically do you hope to learn from users in this test?